neuronsimulator/nrn/vector.rst

         vector.
 This is NOT the size of the vector.
 The vector size can efficiently grow up to this value without reallocating memory.

-        With an argument, frees the old memory space and allocates new memory space for the vector, copying old element values to the new elements.
+        With an argument, frees the old memory space and allocates h. memory space for the vector, copying old element values to the h.elements.
         If the request is less than the size, the size is truncated to the request.
         For vectors that grow continuously, it may be more efficient to allocate enough space at the outset, or else occasionally change the